francoposa/francoposa.io/content/resources/golang/template-nesting-hierarchy.md

 ## Building a Template Collection

 As mentioned, Go's `Template` is a recursive data type, meaning that each instance is a collection made up of one or more `Template` instances.
-This structure is represented by the `parse.Tree` type, although in practice it acts as a graph rather than a tree.
+This structure is represented by the `parse.Tree` type, although in practice it acts a bit more like a directed acyclic graph rather than a tree.

 In our example:

 * T1 is a `Template` instance
 * T2 is a `Template` instance
 * T3 is a `Template` instance that contains the T1 & T2 `Template` instances